Tooth Extractions Powell

 Understanding the Cost of Tooth Extractions

-You only get one set of natural teeth as an adult which is why it’s incredibly important to take proper care of them.
+You only get one set of natural teeth as an adult, which is why it’s incredibly important to take proper care of them.
 However, even with excellent oral hygiene, you may eventually find yourself needing an extraction.
-If your dentist at Powell Dental Group said you need to have a tooth pulled, your first thought may be “How much will it cost?”
+If we’ve recommended this, the cost of the procedure may be the first thing you start wondering about.
 Since every smile is unique, the answer truly varies for each patient.
-To learn what to expect, continue reading or call our office!
+Here’s what you need to know.

 Factors That Can Affect Tooth Extraction Cost

-Because there is nuance to your dental situation compared to other patients, it’s basically impossible to provide you with an accurate estimate for the cost of tooth extraction in Powell until you come in for an exam.
+Because there is nuance to your dental situation compared to other patients, it’s impossible to provide you with an accurate estimate for the cost of tooth extraction in Powell until you come in for an exam.
 At your initial appointment, our team will conduct an oral examination to pinpoint exactly what’s necessary for your extraction.
-Several factors can influence the price of your procedure, including:
+Several factors can influence the price of your procedure:

-• Anesthesia – Some patients will feel comfortable with just local anesthetic, while others may need dental sedation.
+- Anesthesia – Some patients will feel comfortable with just a local anesthetic, while others may need dental sedation.

 Does Dental Insurance Cover Tooth Extractions?

 The good news is that most dental insurance plans will partially cover the cost of tooth extraction after the deductible has been met.
 Of course, it’s worth noting that there might be certain limits in place.
-For example, only a certain number of teeth may be covered or there’s a waiting period before coverage kicks in.
+For example, only a certain number of teeth may be covered, or there’s a waiting period before coverage kicks in.
 Before committing to treatment, it’s a good idea to contact your insurance provider and confirm the details of your plan.
-Our team at Powell Dental Group will be more than happy to help with this step if needed.

 Don’t have dental insurance?
 No problem!
 We offer a financing option to help make your dental bills easier to manage: